ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.md

 ## Input Sliders

 We use input sliders to set the hour and minute of the alarm clock.
-See below for code to paste in your **configuration.yaml** file:
+See below for code to paste at the bottom of your **configuration.yaml** file:

 ```
 input_slider: